cloudstateio/springboot-support/Beanchmark.md

 ![proxy memory](/docs/img/proxy-memory.png)

-Click on the image below to see the video of the docker statistics:
+Click on the image below to see the video of the docker statistics.
+The first 30 seconds are from the resting environment:

 [![docker stats](/docs/img/docker-stats.png)](https://asciinema.org/a/H8IzG9tdEsgPqkZiXfrQ6UN3D)